 | COSH | Returns the hyperbolic cosine of the specified angle. |

-| EXP | Returns e raised to the specified power. |
+| EXP | Returns e raised to the power of the specified value. |

 | FLOOR | Returns the largest integer less than or equal to the specified numeric value. |